You've read all the rules, but you still have questions. No problem!

 How can I get rid of a Downgrade card in my Stable?

-If you have a Downgrade in your Stable, you may Sacrifice it as you would any other card.
-There are also some Unicorn effects and Magic cards that can remove Downgrades.
+If you have a Downgrade in your Stable, you may sacrifice it as you would any other card.
+There are also some Unicorn card effects and Magic cards that can remove Downgrades.

 Extremely Destructive Unicorn states that when you bring it into your Stable, each player must Sacrifice a Unicorn.
 I only have that card in my Stable.
 Do I have to Sacrifice it?

-The card Unicorn Phoenix says that you have to Discard a card when it enters your Stable, and if you unable to Discard a card, then it is Destroyed.
-But wait!!
-It also says that if is Sacrificed or Destroyed, it should be brought directly back to your Stable.
-What gives?
+Unicorn Phoenix states that you must discard a card when it enters your Stable.
+If you unable to discard a card, then Unicorn Phoenix destroyed.
+However, it also says that if is sacrificed or destroyed, it should be brought directly back to your Stable.
+What do I do?

-The wording on this one missed the mark and we’re sorry about that!
-Officially, if you cannot meet the requirement to keep Unicorn Phoenix (discarding a card), it must go to the Discard pile.
+If you cannot meet the requirement to keep Unicorn Phoenix (discarding a card), it must go to the discard pile.
 You do not bring it back to your Stable.

-The Tiny Stable Downgrade is in my Stable.
-What happens to my extra Unicorns?
-What about if Puppicorn comes into my Stable while this is in play?
+I have Tiny Stable in my Stable.
+What happens to my extra Unicorn cards?
+What if Puppicorn comes into my Stable while this is in play?

-If it’s played on you while Puppicorn is in play, Puppicorn can still enter your Stable and you must immediately Sacrifice a Unicorn if you already had five there.
-Since Puppicorn cannot be Sacrificed, you’re going to have to say goodbye to another one of your Unicorns instead.
-Ouch!
+If it’s played on you while Puppicorn is in play, Puppicorn can still enter your Stable and you must immediately sacrifice a Unicorn if you already had five there.
+Since Puppicorn cannot be sacrificed, you’re going to have to say goodbye to another one of your Unicorns instead.

-Okay, I get that.
-But what about if I've got Unicorn Lasso in my Stable?
+What about if I have Unicorn Lasso in my Stable?
 Can I still use its effect?

-So to sum it up, Tiny Stable does not prevent Unicorns from entering your Stable.
-Instead, it forces you to Sacrifice a Unicorn if you have more than five at any time while it’s in play.
+To sum it up, Tiny Stable does not prevent Unicorns from entering your Stable.
+Instead, it forces you to sacrifice a Unicorn if you have more than five at any time while it’s in play.
 As such, a player cannot win while under the effects of Tiny Stable, but they can still continue to make strategic moves to (eventually) get rid of the card’s effects or ruin their friends’ lives!